 Note: Though the “world” will NEVER be real, no matter whether it is seen through the eyes of the ego/body or from Christ’s Vision, it can, however, be seen in light, as a reflection of the Love of God rather than as a projection of the ego (or the troubled thoughts of man).
 Heaven is the home of God, the home of Love, the home of Reality.
 Only Love is Real.

 The method for seeing the world truly, then, will be in the area of correcting false thinking, exchanging it for clarity and truth.
 This is not a small task, if viewed from within the illusion of falsity.
 But it is a small task indeed, when seen from the perspective of above the morass of lies and deception.
 So our purpose is to rise above what is not true, to see what is true with clarity.

 Since we appear to be so deeply mired in the illusions, in the deceptions of the mind, how then must we rise above this to the truth?
 Where do we begin?
 And how do we begin?
 The first step is to recognize that we need HELP to effect this transformation from illusion to truth – and a lot of it.
-It is a blessing, then, is it not, that HELP is available, and in abundance.
-Is it not a joy to realize that Jesus and the Holy Spirit are aware of our dilemma and have a plan for us to be lifted out of the morass of lies and deception into the freedom of truth and love?
+It is a blessing, then, that HELP is available, and in abundance.
+And it is a joy to realize that Jesus and the Holy Spirit are aware of our dilemma and have a plan for us to be lifted out of the morass of lies and deception into the freedom of truth and love!

 So let us begin.
 First let us look at the Introduction to this booklet, read it aloud, and then take an even closer look at what the words mean to us: